ansible-buch/docker-installer/README.md

 sudo ./installer.yml
 ```

+> :exclamation: This requires your `ansible-playbook`-command to be installed
+in `/usr/bin`.
+If you get an error here, please fix the first line ("shebang")
+in `installer.yml`.
+(Use `type ansible-playbook` to see your installation path.)

 If you want to put a non-root user into the `docker` group, just add
 `-e docker_user=USERNAME`, e.g.;